What Equipment Do You Need to Start a YouTube Channel?

 You Need Video and Audio Editing Tools

-As well as physical hardware, you’ll need some software to start your YouTube channel.
+As well as physical hardware, you’ll need some software to start making videos for your YouTube channel .

 Most obvious is a video editor.
 So many editing tools are available, for Windows, as well as for Linux, and for macOS.
 Check those links for the best options.
 However, you might not even need a third party tool.
 YouTube itself has a great video editor built in, which you should certainly take a look at.

 Meanwhile, if you want to add some studio-like polish to your fledgling YouTube channel, why not take a look at Showbox.com?
 This is a great online tool that lets you create stylish videos with slick presentation.
-We tried Showbox out in 2016 and found the results were very impressive.
+We found Showbox’s results impressive.
 It’s currently in beta, and at the time of writing, it’s free to use.

 Breaking Out Into a Real Studio

 By now you should everything you need for a new YouTube channel.
 You might even have started breaking out from the confines of just a few views, and have commenters demanding more from you.
 So what can you do?

 Well, the smart options would be to take what you’ve got so far, upgrade a few items, and move into a dedicated space.
 It doesn’t have to be a custom-built studio or rented space — it might be a corner of a room or a shed.
 All you need is for the space to be permanently devoted to making videos.

 Our guide to building a low-cost YouTube studio should put you in the right direction.

 By this point, you should have realized that everything you need to start your YouTube channel is either already in your possession, or is otherwise completely affordable.
 In fact, there’s really no point in you still reading this.
 It’s time to move: hit record, create your new video, and upload it to YouTube!
 But first, ensure that your content complies with YouTube’s COPPA rules.

 Once you have some videos published, check out how to see which sites have embedded your YouTube videos .